aws-samples/serverless-patterns/apigw-rest-sagemaker/README.md

 This pattern creates an Amazon API Gateway REST Edge-Optimized API with an Amazon SageMaker integration.
 It deploys a SageMaker Jumpstart model (Flan T5 XL) endpoint that is used for the integration.

-Learn more about this pattern at Serverless Land Patterns: <add-serverlessland-url-after-publication>
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigw-rest-sagemaker](https://serverlessland.com/patterns/apigw-rest-sagemaker)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.